 • Pilot and feasibility studies

-Shared resources are core facilities, or other cooperative arrangements, that enhance productivity or in other ways benefit research programs by investigators working to accomplish common goals.
+Shared resources are core facilities, resources, and expertise, or other cooperative arrangements, that enhance productivity and benefit research programs by investigators working to accomplish common goals.
 Pilot and feasibility studies can have a major impact on the visibility of a Center and should provide a means of developing new ideas and encouraging junior investigators or investigators new to the field.
+The Centers also have enrichment program that advance diabetes research, promote scientific exchange among investigators with related research interests, and enhance interactions between diabetes researchers and investigators from other fields with relevant expertise.